kariannemah/hold-me/README.md

 TODO:

-For ebooks
+Speed it up! it's very slow, what with ALL the LOOPING!!
-  if holds == 1, make it 'hold'
+-added a method, but write some other ones
-  if copies == 1, make it 'copies'
+-extract duplicate methods

-Speed it up.
-Right now it's very slow, what with ALL the LOOPING!!
+---------done----------
  add link to checkout the book - done if there is a null result, return the link to check out the book